meloDramatic007/search_map_location/README.md

 }
 ```

-The constructor has 7 attributes related to the API:
+The constructor has 8 attributes related to the API:
 - `String apiKey` is the only required attribute.
 It is the Google Maps API Key your application is using
 - `(Place) void onSelected` is a callback function called when the user selects one of the autocomplete options.
 - `(Place) void onSearch` is a callback function called when the user clicks on the search icon.
 - `String language` is the Language used for the autocompletion.
 Default is 'en' (english).
 Check the full list of [supported languages](https://developers.google.com/maps/faq#languagesupport) for the Google Maps API
+- `String country` you can allow the search work only for a specific country.While using `country` don't use `location` and `radius`  .Use ISO(Use alpha 2) code for country name [see iso code of countries](https://www.nationsonline.org/oneworld/country_code_list.htm)
 - `LatLng location` is the point around which you wish to retrieve place information.
 If this value is provided, `radius` must be provided aswell.
 - `int radius` is the distance (in meters) within which to return place results.
 Note that setting a radius biases results to the indicated area, but may not fully restrict results to the specified area.
 If this value is provided, `location` must be provided aswell.
 See [Location Biasing and Location Restrict](https://developers.google.com/places/web-service/autocomplete#location_biasing) in the Google Maps API documentation.
 - `bool restrictBounds` will return only those places that are strictly within the region defined by `location` and `radius`.